AntonyLe23/todo-list-service/README.md

 # ToDo List Application

 This project is a simple ToDo list application built with Java 17 and Spring Boot.
-It includes functionalities to create new ToDo list items and read
-ToDo list items belonging to a specific user.
+It includes functionalities to create new ToDo list items and read ToDo list items belonging to a specific user.

-## Technicals
-The application uses:
-- MySQL for data storage.
-- Elasticsearch for searching TodoItems by username.
-- Liquibase for database versioning.
-- Docker is used to containerize the application and its dependencies.
-- Swagger is integrated for API documentation.

 ## Features